 We have all heard the horror stories of being the only woman employed by a…

-Knowledgeable individuals who can handle operating equipment, repairing roads and potholes are needed by independent contractors as well as state and local highway departments.
+Knowledgeable individuals who can handle operating equipment, and repairing roads and potholes are needed by independent contractors as well as state and local highway departments.
 Pothole season is usually in full force by spring and this is especially true after a wet winter followed by spring rains.
 The increased traffic can also affect the roadways and contribute to potholes and cracks.
 During pothole season, additional helpers may be needed to take care of pothole repairs.

 Damage Caused By A Pothole